AkshayKumar74938/Bingo/README.md

 # Bingo
-A game named Bingo is designed using Java programming and Swing is used for UI
+A game named Bingo is designed using Java programming and Swing.